rse/astq/README.md

 with an attribute `bar` of values `baz1` or `baz2` -- and childs of type `Quux`.

-#### By Grammar
+### By Grammar

-In general a query consists of one or more individual query paths, separated by comma.
-A path consists of a mandatory initial query step and optionally zero or more subsequent query steps:
+In general, a query consists of one or more individual query paths, separated by comma.
+A path consists of a mandatory initial query step and optionally zero or more subsequent query steps.
+The difference between initial and subsequent query steps is that an initial query step does not need an axis while all subsequent query steps require it.

     query            ::= path (, path)*
     path             ::= step-initial step-subsequent*
     step-initial     ::= axis? match filter?
     step-subsequent  ::= axis  match filter?

-A query step consists of an (optional) axis (direct/any child, direct/any left/right sibling or direct/any parent), a (mandatory) type match and an (optional) filter expression:
+A query step consists of an (optional) AST node search axis (direct/any child, direct/any left/right sibling or direct/any parent), a (mandatory) AST node type match and an (optional) AST node filter expression:

     axis             ::= ("//" | "/" | "+//" | "+/" | "-//" | "-/" | "../" | "..//") (":" id)?
     match            ::= id | "*"
     filter           ::= "[" expr "]"

-The power comes through the optional filter expression: it can be applied to each query step and it recursively(!) can contain sub-queries!
+The real power comes through the optional filter expression: it can be applied to each query step and it recursively(!) can contain sub-queries with the help of embedded query paths!
-A combined example is:
+An illustrating combined example is:

     // Foo / Bar [ / Baz [ @bar == 'baz' ] && / Quux ], // Foo2
+    +---------------------------------------------------------+  query
-    +------------------------------------------------+  +-----+  query
+    +------------------------------------------------+  +-----+  path
-    +----+ +-----------------------------------------+  +-----+  path
+                   +---------------------+    +-----+            path
     +----+ +-----------------------------------------+  +-----+  step
     ++     +       +                          +         ++       axis
        +-+   +-+     +-+                        +--+       +--+  match